corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/cli-curl/cli-curl.md

 ### Delete Corda Node CLI

-To delete the Corda Node CLI tool, simply delete the application's folder at its location.
+To delete Corda Node CLI, simply delete the application's folder at its location.

 ## Invoke HTTP-RPC using `curl`